yanirs/established-remote/README.md

 A curated list of established remote/distributed/virtual tech companies.
 The criteria for inclusion are intentionally vague, but the general idea is to include only established tech companies for which a significant portion of the workforce works remotely. *Established* means that each company is either well-funded or profitable, and *tech* means that they have more than a handful of software development roles.

+*Update (February 2019):* To make things a bit less vague and avoid ending up with a huge list, I stopped adding companies that have fewer than 50 employees.
+I will also remove small companies from the list at some stage.

 Pull requests are welcome.
 Please keep the list in alphabetical order.

 **Note:** I started this list as a way of finding companies I may want to work with.
 These days, I work as a remote data scientist with Automattic.
 You can [visit my website](https://yanirseroussi.com/) to read about [my application path](https://yanirseroussi.com/2017/07/29/my-10-step-path-to-becoming-a-remote-data-scientist-with-automattic/) and [my thoughts on the experience so far](https://yanirseroussi.com/2018/11/03/reflections-on-remote-data-science-work/).
 TL;DR: Remote work is awesome! :)